-- Chair: Mikko A. Uusitalo (Head of the Research Department on Wireless Advanced Technologies at Nokia Bell Labs, Finland)
+- Chair: Mikko A. Uusitalo (Head of the Research Department on Wireless Advanced Technologies, Nokia Bell Labs, Finland)

-- Terje Tjelta (Senior Research Scientist at Telenor Research and Spectrum WG lead, Norway)
+- Terje Tjelta (Senior Research Scientist and Spectrum WG lead, Telenor Research, Norway)

-- Bo Andersson (Chief Economist, Swedish Post and Telecom Authority (PTS), Switzerland)
+- Bo Andersson (Chief Economist, Swedish Post and Telecom Authority (PTS), Sweden)

 - Yue Wang (Principal 5G Researcher, Samsung Electronics, UK)

-- Marja Matinmikko (Project Manager at Centre for Wireless Communications CWC Oulu, Finland)
+- Marja Matinmikko (Project Manager, Centre for Wireless Communications Oulu, Finland)